Mahmoud-nfz/SheSolves2022/Problem_10/statement.md

 ## Output :
 For each test case, print the answer on a separate line.

 Print -1 if the given final value a cannot be obtained by performing an arbitrary number of cyclic shifts on each operation.
-Otherwise, print n non-negative integers d1,d2,…,dn (d[i] ≥ 0), where d[i] means that during the i-th operation the first i elements of the array were cyclic shifted to the right di times.
+Otherwise, print the sum of the non-negative integers d1,d2,…,dn (d[i] ≥ 0), where d[i] means that during the i-th operation the first i elements of the array were cyclic shifted to the right di times.

-If there are several possible answers, print the one where the total number of shifts is minimal (that is, the sum of d[i] values is the smallest) and sort them in the ascending order.
+If there are several possible answers, print the one where the total number of shifts is minimal.

 ## Example:
 Input :